josangel-george/q2-1/README.md

 <div class="mdl-spinner mdl-spinner--single-color mdl-js-spinner is-active"></div>
 find a good way to handle Aliases

-Verify if the 2nd IP is logged correctly..
+x Verify if the 2nd IP is logged correctly.. x Also log IPs for all login attempts
-Also log IPs for all login attempts
+- Add more details in completed field in admin page, like time remaining

 DONE =========================================================================